• Skip to primary navigation

 Instructions

-• Make broth by bringing corn cobs, pepper ends, and onion peels to simmer with water.
+• Make Scrap Vegetable Stock.
+Bring corn cobs, pepper ends, and onion peels to simmer with water in a large pot.
 Allow to simmer until ready to use.

-When corn begins to soften, add onions, jalapeños, and peppers.
+• Add Onions & Peppers.
+Add the onions, jalapeños, and peppers to the soup pot.
 Stir occasionally until peppers are softened and corn is beginning to turn golden.
-Add sweet potatoes, stirring to coat.

-Season with Sambal Oelek, lime juice, fish sauce and lemongrass essential oil, adjusting flavors as necessary.
+• Season with Sambal Oelek, lime juice, and fish sauce.
+(If you are using lemongrass essential oil add it here).
+Adjust the flavors as necessary.
 Season with kosher salt to taste.

-• Divide into bowls and top with garnishes of choice.
+• Garnish & Serve.
+Divide into bowls and top with garnishes of choice.
 Enjoy!

 Notes